MultiQoSTechnologies/products-cmp/README.md

 Checkout this official [documentation](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-multiplatform-create-first-app.html#run-your-application) from jetbrains to get better understanding on how to run application

+# Note
-# Note: As of now this project is only tested on MacOS and generated dmg file.
+As of now this project is only tested on MacOS and generated dmg file.
 If you want to generate exe file then you'll need windows for that.

 # Features and technologies